 The period between 1997 and 2001 saw the largest of many improvements to the school’s facilities, namely the construction of a state-of-the-art gym—complete with rock-climbing wall.

 By the school's 30th anniversary in September 2010, the student body had grown to 350 with a faculty of over 40 teachers.
 Also that month, the school completed the installment of solar panels on the gymnasium roof as part of an ongoing effort to reduce its ecological footprint.
-Thirty years after its founding, the school had grown to a student body of 350 and a faculty of over 40 teachers.
+Thirty five years after its founding, the school had grown to a student body of 400 and a faculty of over 50 teachers.

-More recently, there have been changes to the school’s educational program, including the introduction of the twelve-year curriculum, the implementation of the German International Abitur curriculum (or German high school diploma, also known as the DIAP, which will be conferred beginning with the class of 2017), and the introduction of a bilingual pre-kindergarten program for three- and four-year-olds.
+More recently, there have been changes to the school’s educational program, including the introduction of the twelve-year curriculum, the implementation of the German International Abitur curriculum (or German high school diploma, also known as the DIA, conferred beginning with the class of 2017), and the introduction of a bilingual pre-kindergarten program for three- and four-year-olds.